American Council of Christian Churches: History

 The ACCC has remained small in comparison to the National Association of Evangelicals and the National Council of Churches.
 This is due in part to its strong separatist stance, and in part because separatist denominations will often not participate in "cross-denominational" organizations.

-Ralph Colas currently serves as Executive Secretary.
-Offices are in Bethlehem, Pennsylvania.
-The ACCC is the national equivalent of the International Council of Christian Churches.
+Dan Greenfield currently serves as Executive Secretary.
+Offices are in Orwell, Ohio.

 In July 2007, the leadership of the ACCC issued a statement criticizing a recent declaration by the Congregation for the Doctrine of the Faith on the meaning of the phrase subsistit in which re-emphasized the role of the Catholic Church as the subsisting Church of Christ.